fredhope2000/messagescorpus/README.md

 from messagescorpus.corpus import message_dict_from_sqlite, messages_from_sqlite, search_corpus
 ```

-Read a single conversation as a flat list:
+Read a single conversation thread as a flat list:

 ```python
 messages = messages_from_sqlite(other_name_filter='Dan')
 ```

-Read all conversations as a dictionary keyed by contact name:
+Read all conversation threads as a dictionary keyed by thread name:

 ```python
 messages = message_dict_from_sqlite()